This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider as directed:

 You will need to return every year to get tested for diabetes.
-Your healthcare provider may want to test your blood sugar more often if you are taking diabetes medicine.
 Write down your questions so you remember to ask them during your visits.

 Weight loss and exercise work best to delay or prevent type 2 diabetes.
 You can decrease your risk of type 2 diabetes by doing the following: